Pixelhn/luckfox-pico/sysdrv/drv_ko/wifi/esp32c3/esp-hosted/esp_hosted_ng/README.md

 ## 3.1 User Guide

 This section explains how to setup and use Wi-Fi and BT/BLE.
+This section assumes the network interface name as wlan0, if wlanX is already available in host, next available number will be assigned.

 ### 3.1.1 Wi-Fi

-User space tool such as wpa_supplicant/iw is used to setup Wi-Fi.
+User space tool such as hostapd/wpa_supplicant/iw is used to setup Wi-Fi.

+`wlan0` interface can be used either as `Station(sta)` or `Access Point(AP)`.

+> wlan0 can't function as both an AP (Access Point) and a Station at the same time, and there are no current plans to add that capability

+##### Station
-Following operations supported as of now:
+Following operations for station are supported as of now:

 * Scanning
 * Connect to AP